jodafm/templates/nodejs-linting/README.md

 - Do resources include variable stage names
 - Do we have any hard coded resources that can be made dynamic with SLS pro outputs and params?

+### The primary question of a code review
+Does the code involved in this added feature / change / refactor make sense?
+- if not, either
+    - The code is good, but needs to documented
+    - There are improvements that can be made

 ### General Code Review checklist
 - If new code includes callbacks, do we have a good reason for it?
 - Are names semantic and meaningful?